Kapott/docker-qmon/README.md

-# Project specific Scala/SBT docker image
+# Docker qmon base image

-This docker image is tied very specifically to a project I'm currently cleaning up.
-The image isn't small, neat, fast or anywhere near to what I want it to be.
-So, in short; don't use it unless you have the exact same requirements as I do.

-Contains:

-* scala 2.10.6
-* sbt 0.13.13
-* some caching garbage
+This base image is a specific OpenJDK and SBT build, adjusted to match the versions of the currently running qmon tool.

+It is a fork of [https://github.com/mozilla/docker-sbt](mozilla/docker-sbt)

+The current `build.sh` file contains variables which can be changed in order to build another combination of OpenJDK/SBT (as per the mozilla instructions)